What Is a Kakebuton? Japan’s Year-Round Comforter Tradition

 What Is a Kakebuton?

-A kakebuton (掛け布団) is the Japanese version of a comforter, typically filled with down or synthetic fiber, and covered in breathable natural fabric such as cotton or linen.
+A kakebuton (掛け布団) is Japan’s version of a comforter, filled with down or synthetic fiber and wrapped in soft, breathable fabric such as cotton or linen.
+It’s thinner than a Western duvet, intentionally light to encourage airflow and reduce trapped heat.

 Why It Matters Today